-The oil extraction industry in the area stated in 1936 with experimental oil wells being bored near Kimmeridge and in 1960 BP’s Kimmeridge Oil Field was discovered.
-The Kimmeridge site has a single beam pump or nodding donkey which has been extracting oil continually since 1961 making it the oldest working pump in the United Kingdom extracting around 65 barrels per day from a depth of 350 meters below the cliff.
+The oil extraction industry in the area started in 1936 with experimental oil wells being bored near Kimmeridge, and in 1960, BP’s Kimmeridge Oil Field was discovered.
+The Kimmeridge site has a single beam pump or nodding donkey, which has been extracting oil continually since 1961, making it the oldest working pump in the United Kingdom, extracting around 65 barrels per day from a depth of 350 meters below the cliff.

 Nodding Donkey photo by Huligan0 (https://commons.wikimedia.org/wiki/User:Huligan0) Creative Comons.

 The Wytch Farm plant has been extracting oil and gas from sandstone and limestone oil reservoirs in the Wessex Basin since 1979 and is expected to continue until 2037.
-The oil is extracted using a form of fracking called “water injection” also know as “water flooding”
+The oil is extracted using a form of fracking called “water injection”, also known as “water flooding”

 Exploring for additional oil reserves in 2019

-The temporary oil platform was located 4 miles off Studland Bay in February 2019 and planed to drill to a depth of approximately 1,850 metres below sea level.
+The temporary oil platform was located 4 miles off Studland Bay in February 2019 and planned to drill to a depth of approximately 1,850 metres below sea level.

-On the 25th February 2019 the Colter well (98/11a-6) had been drilled as a vertical well with the Ensco-72 jack-up rig and reached a Total Depth of 1870m MD in the Sherwood Sandstone.
-Oil and gas was found with an estimated a mean recoverable volume of 15 mmbbls (Million Barrels).
+On the 25th of February 2019, the Colter well (98/11a-6) was drilled as a vertical well with the Ensco-72 jack-up rig and reached a Total Depth of 1870m MD in the Sherwood Sandstone.
+Oil and gas were found with an estimated mean recoverable volume of 15 Million Barrels.